Data destruction

 03

-The drives go sealed and without interim storage to destruction.
+The drives go to destruction without interim storage.
 No one can access them along the way.

 04